JungleTryne/JungleTryne/README.md

 ### 👋 Hi there
-I'm Dan, CS student from Moscow, Russia.
+I'm Dan, CS student at EPFL.
 I am into Programming and Math.
-Currently studying at Moscow Institute of Physics and Technology.

 ### 📫 Contact Me on Social Media
 - [Telegram](https://t.me/jungletryne)